 Prepare a 12-inch deep dish pizza pan by spraying well with cooking spray, and lightly dusting the bottom with cornmeal.

 Stretch or roll out one pound of the dough to cover the bottom or the pan, and press up the sides a bit.

-Lay shredded cheese over dough in an even layer.
+Lay shredded mozzarella cheese over dough in an even layer.

-Layer cooked sausage, or any flat filling like spinach over the cheese.
+Layer cooked sausage, and any flat filling like sliced onions, mushrooms, or spinach over the cheese.

 Sprinkle with basil and oregano

 Stretch or roll out the second pound of dough, and gently place it on top of the pizza, pressing the sides into the bottom layer of dough, so that they are well sealed.